dipsuw/Capstone590/README.md

  * Equitable Futures GitHub repository for the Equity Modeler prototype [site](https://github.com/uwescience/DSSG2017-Equity)

 ## License
-The content of this project itself is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+The content of this project is licensed under the [Creative Commons Attribution 3.0 license](https://creativecommons.org/licenses/by/3.0/us/deed.en_US) and the code used in this project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).